List of content you will read in this article:

-If you are reading this article from your smartphone, desktop, or laptop, then it is because you have an internet connection that allows you to make connections with the server which is hosting our website in its data space.
-According to the reports by statistics, the global server market has grown to be 25.7 billion USD in the fourth quarter of 2020 (source).
-A server is more like a computer that is used to provide services to the other computer, which in most cases are clients such as website owners and e-commerce owners.
+If you are reading this article from your smartphone, desktop, or laptop, it is because you have an internet connection that allows you to connect with the server hosting our website in its data space.
+According to statistics, the global server market has grown to 25.7 billion USD in the fourth quarter of 2020 (source).
+In this article, we will go through the different types of servers out there.
+A server is more like a computer used to provide services to the other computer, which in most cases, clients such as website owners and e-commerce owners.

 Definition Of A Server

 A server consists of advanced hardware which you might not be able to put in your standard computer.
-In addition to this, a server is working 24x7 to keep your website up and running all the time throughout the year.
-There are tons of uses of a server in our normal web surfing, and it's a machine that works behind the scenes to provide you with the information that you need.
+Furthermore, a server is working 24x7 to keep your website up and running throughout the year.
+There are tons of uses of a server in our normal web surfing, and it's a machine that works behind the scenes to provide you with the information you need.

 How Does A Server Work?

-Well, in order to answer the question about how a server works, we need to dig deep into how a server is used as a data center.
-The very first thing you need to know is that without a server, the Internet which you use right now won't exist.
-Anytime when you are trying to access a web page, a video on YouTube, or just checking out the old photos from your friend's Facebook.
-A server is providing your browser all this information.
+Well, in order to answer the question about how a server works, we need to dig deep into how a server is used as a data centre.
+The first thing you need to know is that without a server, the Internet you use now won't exist.
+Anytime you are trying to access a web page, a video on YouTube, or just checking out the old photos from your friend's Facebook.
+A server is providing your browser with all this information.

 Given below is a step-by-step breakdown of how your browser sends the web request to the server and how it receives the information from the same.

-Step - 1 Obtaining the IP address from the domain name written: When you write down the domain name on the search bar, your browser has to obtain the IP address of the domain name.
-There are two ways your browser can search for the IP address, the first one is the cache and the second method is by requesting it from the Domain Name Server (DNS).
+Step - 1 Obtaining the IP address from the domain name: When you write down the domain name on the search bar, your browser has to obtain the IP address of the domain name.
+There are two ways your browser can search for the IP address, the first is the cache, and the second is by requesting it from the Domain Name Server (DNS).

 Step - 2 Browser requesting the full URL: Once your browser gets the IP address from the server, the browser now demands the full URL of the entered domain name from the server.